Chart Color Schemes

 Health outcomes in Little Grove - Elleker are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Little Grove - Elleker shows below-average health indicators, with common conditions slightly more prevalent across both younger and older age groups compared to average.
+Little Grove - Elleker shows below-average health outcomes with common conditions being slightly more prevalent across both younger and older age groups compared to average.

-Private health cover is relatively low at approximately 51% of the total population (~1,990 people).
-The most common medical conditions are arthritis (9.9%) and mental health issues (8.3%).
-66.2% of residents declare themselves completely clear of medical ailments compared to 64.7% across Rest of WA.
-24.2% of residents are aged 65 and over (950 people), higher than the 21.0% in Rest of WA.
-Health outcomes among seniors are strong, performing better than the general population in health metrics.
+Approximately 51% (~1990 people) have private health cover, which is relatively low.
+The most common medical conditions are arthritis (affecting 9.9%) and mental health issues (8.3%).
+In contrast, 66.2% of residents report no medical ailments compared to 64.7% in the rest of WA.
+The area has a higher proportion of seniors aged 65 and over at 24.2% (950 people) compared to 21.0% in Rest of WA.
+Health outcomes among seniors are notably strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health